open-telemetry/opentelemetry-specification/specification/api-tracing.md

 a root span, and MUST generate a new `TraceId` for each root span created.

 A `Span` is said to have a _remote parent_ if it is the child of a `Span` created in another process.
-Since the `SpanContext` is the only component of a `Span` that is propagated between processes, a `Span`'s parent SHOULD be a `SpanContext` if it is remote.
-Otherwise, it may be a `Span` or `SpanContext`.
+Each propagators' deserialization must set `IsRemote` to true so `Span` creation knows if the parent is remote.

 #### Add Links